OCFL/spec/draft/spec/index.md

-The value of the `manifest` key <span id="E106">MUST</span> be a JSON object, and each key <span id="E107">MUST</span> correspond to a digest value key found in one or more `state` blocks of the current and/or previous `version` blocks of the [OCFL Object](#OCFL Object).
-The value for each key <span id="E092">MUST</span> be an array containing the [content path](#content path)s of files in the OCFL Object that have content with the given digest.
+The value of the `manifest` key <span id="E106">MUST</span> be a JSON object, and each key <span id="E107">MUST</span> correspond to a digest value key found in one or more `state` blocks of the current and/or previous `version` blocks of the [OCFL Object](#dfn-ocfl-object).
+The value for each key <span id="E092">MUST</span> be an array containing the [content path](#dfn-content-path)s of files in the OCFL Object that have content with the given digest.
 As JSON keys are case sensitive, for digest algorithms with case insensitive digest values, there is an additional requirement that each digest value <span id="E096">MUST</span> occur only once in the manifest block for any digest algorithm, regardless of case.
-Content paths within a manifest block <span id="E042">MUST</span> be relative to the [OCFL Object Root](#OCFL Object Root).
+Content paths within a manifest block <span id="E042">MUST</span> be relative to the [OCFL Object Root](#dfn-ocfl-object-root).
 The following restrictions avoid ambiguity and provide path safety for clients processing the `manifest`.

 * The content path <span id="E098">MUST</span> be interpreted as a set of one or more path elements joined by a `/` path separator.